tleyden/deepstyle-21-market/README.md

+A wrapper around the [neural-art](https://github.com/jcjohnson/neural-style) algorithm on the [21 marketplace](https://21.co/mkt/).
+This repo is a python wrapper around the [deepstyle](https://github.com/tleyden/deepstyle) backend code to allow it to accept 21 marketplace payments.

 ## Running service

 First you will need to get a [DeepStyle Sync Gateway database](https://github.com/tleyden/deepstyle) and supporting change listeners up and running.